Dr Rosemary Howell

 In 2005, Rosemary was awarded her Doctorate of Judicial Science (SJD) for her work on Negotiating with Lawyers, a qualitative study of the experiences of those for whom, and with whom, lawyers negotiate.
 This research allowed Rosemary to give theoretical voice to the professional skills and multi-disciplinary perspectives acquired through programs such as those she had taken and taught at Harvard University.
 It is these skills and perspectives that Rosemary hopes to pass on to Australia's future legal practitioners through her courses at UNSW.

-Rosemary currently teaches Alternative Dispute Resolution at undergraduate level and Mediation in Practice Principled (Interest-based) Negotiation at a Postgraduate level at UNSW.
+Rosemary currently teaches Alternative Dispute Resolution at undergraduate level and Principled (Interest-based) Negotiation at postgraduate level at UNSW.
 In 2009, Rosemary proposed the development of a Master of Dispute Resolution and a Graduate Diploma of Dispute Resolution, which have been offered since 2010 and have now been rolled into the combined LLM program as a specialty.
 She also teaches mediation in the University of Melbourne's LLM program.

 In 2011 she was appointed a Visiting Professor at Catholica University in Lisbon where she led the first ADR program delivered in the Master's Program.

 Rosemary is a nationally accredited mediator and has appeared in the International Who's Who of Mediation since 2013.
-She was ranked (via peer evaluation) by Who's Who Australia in the top 4 mediators in the country.
+She was ranked (via peer evaluation) by Who's Who in Australia in the top 4 mediators in the country.
 Rosemary has also appeared in the 2015 Who's Who in Business in Australia.
+In 2019 Rosemary was recognised as one of the most influential Australians and was published in Who's Who in Australia 2020, Australia's most iconic biographical publication.

 Rosemary currently coaches the UNSW team in the invitation only ICC Mediation Competition Paris.
 She has coached UNSW teams since 2006 to the present, during which UNSW has reached the final rounds in all but 2 years and were winners in 2016 and 2018 from a field of 65 international competitors.